 - Brakes are abruptly applied, causing a passenger to bang their head on the seat.

-- While a passenger is making their way to a seat, the driver moves off and accelerates.
+- You can be injured a passenger – for example, if you are making your way to a seat, then the driver moves off and accelerates.

 - A passenger falls after slipping on rubbish or spilt liquid in the aisle.